bhupindersingh47/DataViz_2022/README.md

 This undertaking aims to use video game sales data to determine how the popularity of different video game genres has changed over the years so that we can explore what are the kind of games that video game publishers are investing the most in.

 Key words:

 Data Visualization, Python, Matplotlib, Seaborn, Plotly, Bar Chart, Heatmap, Word cloud

-1. Videogames are a bigger industry than movies and North American sports combined, thanks to the pandemic - MarketWatch TABLE OF CONTENTS
+TABLE OF CONTENTS

 A.	Research Question